National Insurance Hike: Read our update

 • Murray Humphrey

 If you’ve ever been lucky enough to receive a bonus from your job, you may have been disappointed with the final amount that actually lands in your pocket after tax.
-So, how does bonus tax in the UK actually work?
+So, how does tax on bonuses in the UK actually work?

-For all intents and purposes, any bonus you receive is treated as income when it comes to tax.
+Bonuses are treated as regular income for tax purposes.
 That means your bonus is subject to the same tax as your salary.
 You’ll pay:

 Your bonus may also impact your pension contribution for the month, but that’s only if your employer uses your total earnings when calculating contributions.
 Speak to your HR team or pension provider if you aren't sure.